-St James School will not have a mid-year intake for Reception in 2018.
-The School Board will decide whether to offer this option in 2019 and beyond.
+St James School will have a mid-year intake for Reception in 2021.

 Student enrolment in Years 1-7 can take place at any time during the school year, following the procedure outlined above.
-Catholic schools in South Australia are moving Year 7 to secondary school, however in our country location we have an exception and our Year 7 students remain in primary school.
+Catholic schools in South Australia are moving Year 7 to secondary school.
+2021 will be the last year that St James offers Year 7 as primary school year level.